PRkudupu/Tweets-Loations-ML-/README.md

 ![alt text](tweet_locations.png)
 ## Introduction
-This project has the list of SQL challenges asked in bay area by companies like facebook and google.
-They are written ansi sql in jupyter notebook.
-Each sql challenge has expected input and output.These collection of sql challenges has been collected from various sourcces like leetcode etc.My aim is to help software engineers to have a common repository, using which they can easily prepare for these interviews and get a successful job offer.
+In this project we would be working with streaming data in the form of files saved in a directory.Apply K-means clustering algorithm to find where tweets come from i.e (location clusters)
-You can also find these in my blog <a href=http://www.prathapkudupublog.com/search/label/SQL</a>.
+You can also find these in my blog <a href=http://www.prathapkudupublog.com/2019/02/twittter-location-clustering-spark-mllib.html</a>.

 ### Installation
 <table>
       <tr>
-            <code>git clone https://github.com/PRkudupu/Advanced_sql.git                                                                  </code>
+            <code>git clone https://github.com/PRkudupu/tweet_locations_ml.git                                                                  </code>
       </tr>
       <br>
       <tr>